tombaker/tapshex/docs/glossary/index.rst

        In DCTAP: a controlled term in :term:`Instance Data` denoting an attribute of an :term:`Entity` used in a :term:`Statement`.
 In ShEx: an RDF property as defined in `RDF Schema 1.1 <https://www.w3.org/TR/rdf-schema/#ch_property>`__ and identified with an :term:`IRI`.

    Predicate Constraint
-       In DCTAP: a pattern in an :term:`Application Profile` descriptive of how a :term:`Property` is expected to be used in :term:`Instance Data`.
+       In DCTAP, a pattern in an :term:`Application Profile` descriptive of how a :term:`Property` is expected to be used in :term:`Instance Data`.
 Also commonly known as a Property Constraint.

    Shape
-       In DCTAP: a set of :term:`Statement Template`s in an :term:`Application Profile` that characterize :term:`Statement`s expected to be found in a Description.
+       In DCTAP, a set of :term:`Statement Template`\s in an :term:`Application Profile` that characterize :term:`Statement`\s expected to be found in a Description.

    ShExC
-       In ShEx: a compact syntax for ShEx that is "meant for human eyes and fingers".
+       In ShEx, a compact syntax for ShEx that is "meant for human eyes and fingers".

    ShEx Schema
-       In ShEx: "A collection of shape expressions".
+       In ShEx, "A collection of shape expressions".

    Statement
        A property-value pair in :term:`Instance Data` used in a Description to make claims about an :term:`Entity`.

    Statement Template
-       A pattern in an :term:`Application Profile` descriptive of :term:`Statement`s expected to be found in :term:`Instance Data`.
+       A pattern in an :term:`Application Profile` descriptive of :term:`Statement`\s expected to be found in :term:`Instance Data`.
 In the now-superseded `DCMI Abstract Model <https://www.dublincore.org/specifications/dublin-core/abstract-model/>`_ of 2007, these were called Description Templates.

    URI
        See :term:`IRI`.

    Value
-       In DCTAP: a value in :term:`Instance Data` associated with a Property in the context of a Statement.
+       In DCTAP, a value in :term:`Instance Data` associated with a Property in the context of a Statement.
 In ShEx, "a shorthand designation for the RDF node at the opposite end of an RDF data triple from a focus node".

    Value Constraint
-       In DCTAP: a pattern in an :term:`Application Profile` descriptive of :term:`Value`s expected in :term:`Instance Data`.
+       In DCTAP: a pattern in an :term:`Application Profile` descriptive of :term:`Value`\s expected in :term:`Instance Data`.

    Vocabulary
-       In DCTAP: a set of Properties and other terms used in :term:`Instance Data` and referenced as :term:`Predicate Constraint`s in :term:`Statement Template`s defined in an :term:`Application Profile`.
+       In DCTAP: a set of Properties and other terms used in :term:`Instance Data` and referenced as :term:`Predicate Constraint`\s in :term:`Statement Template`\s defined in an :term:`Application Profile`.
 By convention, all properties referenced in a DC Application Profile are defined and documented separately from the profile itself.